 Visual, Performing and Applied Arts (VPAA)

 100015

 Grade: 9-12

 Art Foundations is a good starting point for students in any pathway interested in the arts and is recommended for students pursuing the Arts and Communications pathway.
-Students in this course will be exposed to many different mediums.
+Students in this course will be exposed to many different mediums, working with both 2D and 3D art supplies.
 Projects will incorporate the study of art history, aesthetics, and art criticism.
 Students will develop a sense of good composition by learning the elements and principles of design.
-They will study symbolism, color theory, and basic drawing skills.
+They will study symbolism, color theory, and basic drawing and sculpting skills.

 CERAMICS - 1 Semester/.5 Credit

 Visual, Performing and Applied Arts (VPAA)

 100025

 Grades: 10-12

-This class will focus on hand building functional and decorative items with clay.
+This class will focus on hand-building functional and decorative items with clay.
 Students will practice good process and production methods.
 Hand building including pinching, slab building and coiling techniques will be introduced.
 A variety of methods to embellish and finish ceramic items will be explored.
 Self-expression, critiquing and knowledge of ceramic history will be explored.
-Use of elements and principles of design and creative problem solving will be encouraged.
+Use of elements and principles of design and creative problem-solving will be encouraged.
 Students will leave class with a diverse portfolio of ceramic pieces.
-No previous art experience necessary.
+No previous art experience is necessary.

 CERAMICS 2 - 1 Semester/.5 Credit

 (Prerequisite: Ceramics 1)

-Grades: 10-12

 100026

+Grades: 9-12

+Visual, Performing and Applied Arts (VPAA)

-This class will focus on perfecting hand building functional and decorative items with clay.
+This class will focus on perfecting hand-building functional and decorative items with clay.
 Students will practice good process and production methods.
-Hand building including but not limited to pinching, coiling and slab building techniques will be further developed.
+Hand building including but not limited to pinching, coiling and slabbuilding techniques will be further developed.
 A variety of methods to embellish and finish ceramic items will be perfected.
 Artistic research, self-expression, self-critiquing and extensive use of elements and principles of design will be encouraged.
 Creative problem finding and solving as well as critical thinking will be required.
-Students will leave class with a high quality and diverse portfolio of ceramic pieces.
+Students will leave class with a high-quality and diverse portfolio of ceramic pieces.
 B or higher grade in beginning ceramics is required.

 DRAWING 1 - 1 Semester/.5 Credit

 Visual, Performing and Applied Arts (VPAA)

 100065

 Grades: 9-12

 This class is designed to help students build an awareness of realistic drawing techniques and processes and develop drawing skills.
 There will be an overview of the elements and principles of design.
-The students will be exposed to whole brain thinking and the creative thinking process.
-There will be an emphasis on drawing subject matter accurately.
-Students will begin a collection of drawings for their portfolio.
-This course will prepare students for higher level art courses.
-Students must be committed to developing their abilities and working toward masters.
+Students will learn to draw realistically from both real-life observations and from photographs.
+This course will prepare students for higher-level art courses.
+Students must be committed to developing their abilities and working toward mastery.
 Note: If you want to take 2D Portfolio during junior or senior year, both Drawing 1 and 2 must be taken beforehand.

 DRAWING 2 - 1 Semester/.5 Credit

 (Prerequisite: Drawing 1)

 100075

-Grades: 10-12
+Grades: 9-12

 Visual, Performing and Applied Arts (VPAA)

 This course will continue to explore the elements and principles of design, with an emphasis on expressing your own ideas.
-Students will be encouraged to sharpen their realistic drawing skills.
-This course will encourage creative problem solving and critical thinking.
-Students will work with an explore a variety of drawing media.
-Students must have been received at least a "C" semester grade in Drawing 1 (formerly called Beginning Drawing) to take this course.
+Students will continue to build their realistic drawing skills, learning to use reference photos in new ways, some supplies we didn't use in Drawing 1, and some new drawing techniques.
+This course will encourage creative problem-solving and critical thinking.
+Students must have been received at least a "C" semester grade in Drawing 1 to take this course.
 Note: If you want to take 2D Portfolio during junior or senior year, both Drawing 1 and 2 must be taken beforehand

 PAINTING 1 - 1 Semester/.5 Credit